-$$s = 16 \times w \times s_L$$
+$s = 16 \times w \times s_L$

-- s is the product speed, in ipm, - w is the width of the media, in meters (m), - s_L is the maximum claimed monochrome speed, in meters per minute. - 4) For Mailing Machines, product speed shall be reported in units of mail pieces per minute (mppm). - 5) The product speed used for all calculations and qualification, as calculated above, may not be the same as the product speed used for testing. - C) Color: Color-capable products shall be tested making monochrome (black) images. - 1) For those products without black ink, a composite black shall be used. - D) Network Connections: Products that are capable of being network-connected as-shipped shall be connected to a network. - 1) Products shall be connected to only one network or data connection for the duration of the test. - a) Only one computer may be connected to the UUT, either directly or via a network. - 2) The type of network connection depends on the characteristics of the UUT and shall be the topmost connection listed in Table 6 available on the unit as-shipped.
+- s is the product speed, in ipm, - w is the width of the media, in meters (m), - s_L is the maximum claimed monochrome speed, in meters per minute. - 4) For Mailing Machines, product speed shall be reported in units of mail pieces per minute (mppm). - 5) The product speed used for all calculations and qualification, as calculated above, may not be the same as the product speed used for testing. - C) Color: Color-capable products shall be tested making monochrome (black) images. - 1) For those products without black ink, a composite black shall be used.

+- D) Network Connections: Products that are capable of being network-connected as-shipped shall be connected to a network. - 1) Products shall be connected to only one network or data connection for the duration of the test. - a) Only one computer may be connected to the UUT, either directly or via a network. - b) The UUT shall be connected using a port with the full specifications recommended for the UUT